 Done Re notation, choosing \theta for the spatial density parameter is misleading since the entire unknown parameter vector what bold \theta – I think choosing a different letter helps to avoid confusion since if I got it right from equation 12 the bold \theta will have several non \theta parameters within it too.

-We have replace theta with eta.
+Agreed: we have replaced theta with eta.
 In page 12 out of 31 you have “For the rest of this paper, we focus on the constant density model with identical detectors and no covariates, which has five parameters” – I’d put the \bold theta there, before the 5 parameter set.
 Presumably, that’s a good way of reminding the reader what it is, the set of parameters.

-Done
+Done, thanks.

-I’d had a “typically” or some similar qualifier to the statement “The field of view of a digital camera is such that objects towards the periphery of the image are as easily detected”, as if the cameras were really oblique to increase the timing between detections one could observe considerable distortion at the edges of the image?
+I’d add a “typically” or some similar qualifier to the statement “The field of view of a digital camera is such that objects towards the periphery of the image are as easily detected”, as if the cameras were really oblique to increase the timing between detections one could observe considerable distortion at the edges of the image?

 Added “typically” as suggested.